icaropaa/icaropaa/README.md

 ---------------------------------
 ### About me

 :briefcase: I'm a Software Engineer and Government Auditor at Brazil's Supreme Audit Institute (TCU).
 At TCU, I combine technical and auditing skills to improve government spending, such as developing internal systems to support work or analyzing data.
-Some stacks used are Python, SQL, Oracle Apex, and Power FX.
+Some stacks I use are Python, SQL, Oracle Apex, and Power FX.

 :mortar_board: I'm also pursuing a master’s degree in Computer Science at Georgia Tech.